Fast, effective, and coherent time series modeling using the sparsity-ranked lasso: Methods

-Here \(m\) is the (suspected) seasonal frequency, which is set to 52 in the visualization in the middle plot of Figure \ref{fig:fig01}.
+Here \(m\) is the (suspected) seasonal frequency, which is set to 52 in the visualization in the middle plot of Figure\(~\)\ref{fig:fig01}.
 Similar to the locality function, setting \(\gamma_s\) to 0 yields the ordinary lasso.
 Finally, we can combine the two penalty-scaling functions by simply multiplying \(f_l\) and \(f_s\) together.
 For \(\gamma_l \geq 0, \gamma_s \geq 0\), we have

-This penalization is visualized for different values of \(\gamma_l\), \(\gamma_s\), and \(j\) in the bottom plot of Figure \ref{fig:fig01}.
+This penalization is visualized for different values of \(\gamma_l\), \(\gamma_s\), and \(j\) in the bottom plot of Figure\(~\)\ref{fig:fig01}.

-The parametrically-weighted SRL method is not without drawbacks.
-For instance, if \(m\) is completely unknown ahead of time, one cannot parametrize the seasonal scaling function correctly, and it also becomes unclear how to best select \(p^*\).
-Another minor drawback occurs when the seasonal frequency \(m\) is known exactly (without multiple modes), in which case the algorithm may select lags close to \(m\) instead of the ``true'' model with only the \(m^{th}\) lag included (e.g.~for simulated SAR(1) series).
+The parametrically-weighted SRL is especially useful for handling gaps in the AR structure, and it can be straightforwardly extended to considering multiple modes of seasonality.
+However, the method is not without drawbacks.
+A minor drawback occurs when the seasonal frequency \(m\) is definitive (without multiple modes), and yet the algorithm selects lags close to \(m\) instead of the ``true'' model with only the \(m^{th}\) lag included (e.g.~for simulated SAR(1) series).
 SRL penalizes the lag-\(m\) coefficient very similarly to those surrounding \(m\), and the lasso is prone to select from correlated variables somewhat arbitrarily.
+However, since prediction is usually the aim, and real data arguably do not have ``true'' lags, this drawback is quite minor as either provides a useful approximation.
 Finally, the combined penalty scaling function is not always defensible; the period of the wave depends (to a small degree) on the locality hyperparameter, and therefore the two \(\gamma\) parameters interfere with each other.
 This can lead to issues of identifiability; we have found in practice that the optimal solution using this technique, as measured by an information criterion, can lie on a line of \(\gamma_l, \gamma_s\) tuning parameters, although this line often does not intersect with the lasso solution (where both \(\gamma_l = 0\) and \(\gamma_s = 0\)).

-We have explored these parametrized penalty-scaling functions and applied them successfully in multiple applications.
-However, we omit these results for the sake of brevity, and because the SRL method that we discuss in the next subsection performs similarly and is more broadly applicable than the parametrized version.
+We have explored these parametrized penalty-scaling functions and applied them successfully in multiple applications, and will return to them in the simulation section.
+However, the SRL method that we discuss in the next subsection performs similarly and is more broadly applicable than the parametrized version.

-\emph{SRL with the Partial Autocorrelation Function}
+\emph{SRL with the partial autocorrelation function}